DOI-USGS/ISIS3/README.md

 **WARNING:** Some instruments require mission data to be present for radiometric calibration, which is not supported by the SPICE Web Server, and some programs that are designed to run an image from ingestion through the mapping phase do not have an option to use the SPICE Web Service.
 For information specific to an instrument, see the documentation for radiometric calibration programs.

 ### Mission Specific Data Downloads

+For versions of ISIS prior to ISIS4.1.0, please use `isis3data` instead of `isisdata` in all the below rsync commands.

 **Apollo Mission:**